 What’s the difference between needlepoint and cross stitch?
-Often when considering different artistic styles of fabric creation and threading, people tend to blend needlepoint with cross stitch quite naturally.
+So often, when considering different artistic styles of fabric creation and threading, people naturally blend needlepoint with cross stitch.
 But needlepoint and cross stitch aren’t, technically speaking, necessarily the same.

-Needlepoint began in Japan is where the term needlepoint came from.
-The basic technique used in the needlepoint is to use two shorter stitches (usually English crochet) to make larger loops by inserting the needle into each of these loops on the garment or piece of fabric.
+Needlepoint began in Japan and is where the term needlepoint came from.
+The basic technique used in needlepoint is to use two shorter stitches (usually English crochet) to make larger loops by inserting the needle into each of these loops on the garment or piece of fabric.
 Once you have made all of the loops, you then make a larger loop by passing an open-end needle between the two smaller loops on the upper layer of the fabric to eliminate the need for a second needle.
 This creates the one-piece-shaped stitch.

-Difference Between Cross Stitch and Needlepoint?
+What is the difference Between Cross Stitch and Needlepoint?

 - Cross stitch and needlepoint are similar in that they both require the use of special needles and thread.